sccn/sccn.github.io/tutorials/I/inspecting_ica_comp.md

 ![325px]({{ site.baseurl }}/assets/images/I94component2_properties.jpg)

 What if a component looks to be "half artifact, half brain-related"?
 In this case, we may ignore it, or may try running ICA decomposition again on a cleaner data subset or using other ICA training parameters.

 As a rule of thumb, we have learned that removing artifactual epochs containing one-of-a-kind artifacts is very useful for obtaining 'clean' ICA components.

-<u>Important note:</u> we believe an optimal strategy is to:
+*Note:* we believe an optimal strategy is to:

 1. Run ICA
-2. Reject bad epochs (see the functions we developed to detect artifactual epochs and channels, if any, in the [tutorial on artifact rejection](/Chapter_01:_Rejecting_Artifacts "wikilink")).
+2. Reject bad epochs (see the functions we developed to detect artifactual epochs and channels, if any, in the [tutorial on artifact rejection](tutorials/advanced-topics/rejecting-artifacts.html)).
     In some cases, we do not hesitate to remove more than 10% of the trials, even from 'relatively clean' EEG datasets.
 We have learned that it is often better to run this first ICA composition on very